rdegges/okta.github.io/hugo/content/blog/developers-guide-to-docker-part-4.md

 You can see the services starting up in the visualizer.
 Docker will spread the services evenly across the nodes.

-{% img blog/docker-swarm/web-service-scaled.png alt:"Web Service Scaled" %}{: .center-image }
+{% image blog/docker-swarm/web-service-scaled.png alt:"Web Service Scaled" %}{: .center-image }

 You can scale the service anyway you like: up or down by simply specifying the number of instances of the service you want running.
 You can check the service by running